diaghilev/under-the-radar/README.md

 <br>
 Finding fulfilling work is a big deal, and I’ve always been interested in the relatively chaotic way that it happens.

-The path to great jobs gets shorter once you’re plugged into social communities for your chosen profession.
+It helps to be plugged into social communities for your chosen profession.
 But finding those communities takes time.
-And monitoring them all can get out of hand.
+And monitoring them all across the internet can get out of hand.

 Can we tap into these communities to find jobs in a more systematic way?
 This project aims to find out.